 Just remember, if you plan to visit any churches or other Christian site, especially the Vatican, you will not be allowed in with bare knees or bar shoulders.
 Always carry a scarf or light sweater just in case you find yourself wanting to pop into a church (which is one good way to keep cool if it's a hot day!)

 June is one of those months when everyone wants to come to Rome.
 A lot of people are out of school, and it's high travel season all around Europe.

 June days are long and sunny and pleasant, and not too hot, so it's very appealing to be in Rome now.
-And, you can combine your visit to Rome with a visit to the seaside, which make flying into Rome even more attractive.
+And, you can combine your visit to Rome with a visit to the seaside, which makes flying into Rome even more attractive.